compsigh/framework/03 Leadership processes.md

 See the [*Joining compsigh leadership* doc on the web platform](https://compsigh.club/docs/leadership/joining) for basic criteria and an overview of the invite process.

-One point worth highlighting is that a club member should *already be contributing* (e.g. helping with snack runs, tabling for involvement fairs, etc.).
-If they haven't yet had the chance to contribute in a meaningful way, it may be better to collaborate on a trial run before they join leadership.
+One point worth highlighting is that a club member should already have a track record of contributions.
+This can include helping with snack runs, shipping a bug fix on the web platform, etc. If they haven't yet had the chance to contribute, we should help them do so before they join leadership.

 ## Onboarding